Rubbish and recycling in Matamata-Piako

 All transfer stations are closed on Good Friday, Anzac Day (from 1pm on ANZAC Day), Christmas Day, Boxing Day, New Years Day and 2 January.
 To receive notifications on all your collection dates, including changes due to public holidays, download the Antenno App from Google Play or the App Store.

-Please do not put any of these items in your recycling bin or refuse bags/bins as they can and do cause fires within the collection trucks as the materials are compacted.
-If you are unable to store these items prior to taking them to the correct recycler we would prefer these are taken directly to our refuse transfer stations.
+Please do not put these items in your recycling bin or refuse bins as they can cause fires within the collection trucks as the materials are compacted.
+If you are unable to store these items prior to taking them to the correct recycler we would prefer they are taken directly to our refuse transfer stations.